 Completely discharge the powder contained into F 301 and cut off the bottom discharging line.

-Empty the bottom of the scrubber C301 setting to zero LRC 2301 and then drain the lower boot through the bottom jacketed line.Ensure that there is a water flow in E303 while draining.
+Empty the bottom of the scrubber C301 setting to zero LIC 2301 and then drain the lower boot through the bottom jacketed line.Ensure that there is a water flow in E303 while draining.

 Empty E301 by discharging the liquid to V304 and stop the pumps P302A/S.